 Sexual assault is a criminal offense and will not be tolerated.
-Sexual assault will result in immediate expulsion from the course and may result in criminal charges being brought against you by the U.S. or State of Hawaii.
+Sexual assault will result in immediate expulsion from the course and may result in criminal charges being brought against the offender by the U.S. or State of Hawaii.

-Sexual assault is intentional sexual contact, characterized by the use of force, physical threat, abuse of authority, or when the victim does not or cannot consent.
+Sexual assault is intentional sexual contact when the victim does not or cannot consent.
 Sexual assault includes rape, nonconsensual sodomy (oral or anal sex), indecent assault (unwanted, inappropriate sexual contact or fondling), or any attempts to commit these acts.
 Sexual assault can occur without regard to gender.
 "Consent" will not be deemed or construed to mean the failure of the victim to offer physical resistance.
 Consent is not given when the perpetrator uses force, threat of force, or coercion or when the victim is asleep, incapacitated, or unconscious.